 While the legality of hemp itself is relatively clear (at least at the federal level), the marketing, manufacturing, and sale of hemp-derived CBD oil (and other CBD products) is still fairly hazy.
 CBD hemp oil is easily available throughout the United States both online and in retail stores, but contrary to most manufacturer’s claims, it is not exactly “legal” – at least not in the way that most companies advertise it.

 First off, CBD hemp oil is not allowed to be marketed as a substance with therapeutic or medicinal purposes (unless that substance is Epidiolex).
-While hundreds of studies exist showing the potential benefits of CBD, companies are not “legally” allowed to say that it can treat anxiety, cure pain, stop the spread of cancer, etc. (Of course, this hasn’t stopped dozens of them from doing so).
+While hundreds of studies exist showing the potential benefits of CBD, companies are not “legally” allowed to say that it can treat anxiety, cure pain, etc. (Of course, this hasn’t stopped dozens of them from doing so).

 Moreover, since CBD has been used in clinical trials as an “investigative new drug” (for the aforementioned Epidiolex label), it cannot legally be marketed as a health or “dietary supplement” – which many companies have been doing for years.